VzBoT3D/VzBoT-Vz330/Assemblies BOM and STL/PrintHeads/Vz-Print Head Alu-CF/MGN9 version/BOWDEN/Nova HotEnd/README.md

 -
 ![image](https://user-images.githubusercontent.com/37383368/143942579-d484e835-fdc3-4565-8a4c-c197477570eb.png)

-NOTE : We had to leave 1.1mm space between the groove mount and the top to avoid interfering with LGX Mounting bolt.
+NOTE : We had to leave 1.1mm space between the groove mount and the top to avoid interfering with LGX Lite Mounting bolt.
 To have better stability/rigidity, one can add a 1.1mm spacer on top of the groovemount.
 (STL provided in the STL folder)

 ![image](https://user-images.githubusercontent.com/37383368/143498735-fbd6551f-7e96-4866-a7c8-0f93851d414e.png)